hpoonawala/BARN-mujoco-lidar/README.md

 Unlike `sim_world.py`, the control frequency is the same as the simulation rate.
 Also, no simulation data are stored.

 ## Odometry
 The sequence of scans stored after using `sim_world.py` can be used to estimate the path of the robot through scan matching of consecutive scans.
 The odometry script is not currently not optimized.
 Also, no map is generated.

-The `sim_world.py` file generates three files with names containing the `<world_number>`.
-These can be processed to generate images using:
+To compute the path, run:

 ```
 python3 odometry.py <world_number>
 ```